graphcommerce-org/graphcommerce/docs/framework/config.md

 Specify a custom locale for to load translations.

+#### robotsAllow: boolean

+Allow the site to be indexed by search engines.
+If false, the robots.txt file will be set to disallow all.

 ### MagentoConfigurableVariantValues

 Options to configure which values will be replaced when a variant is selected on the product page.